-The Sound Transit Board adopted the ST3 Plan in June 2016, and ST District regional voters approved it in November 2016.
+The Sound Transit Board adopted the ST3 Plan in June 2016, and regional voters within the Sound Transit district approved it in November 2016.
 The ST3 Plan called for expanding the regional high-capacity transit system to improve connections between major cities with light rail, bus rapid transit, commuter rail, and express bus services.
 The ST3 Plan projected increased demand for Sounder South service due to increasing population and employment over the coming 25 years.
-To meet this demand, the ST3 Plan established a general framework for expanding the capacity of Sounder South commuter rail service and allocated funding for that purpose.
-Specifically, the ST3 Plan
+To meet this demand, the ST3 Plan established a general framework for expanding the capacity of Sounder South commuter rail service and enhancing service, with an